 i also make sure that chole or chickpeas are cooked till soft. this not only give good texture but the chana/chole also become easy to digest.

 serve the chole, with very finely chopped onions, green chilli and lemon wedges. as thats how many people like to have chole. adding chopped onions or lemon juice to the punjabi chole really adds a lot of taste to the chole.

-easy chole masala or chana masala recipe below:
+easy chole recipe in pressure cooker below: